How SSDI Asset Limits Affect Social Security Disability

 How Do Your Assets Affect Eligibility for SSI?

+Don’t know how SSDI asset limits affect Social Security Disability benefits?
 First of all, if your income and assets exceed the threshold for SSI benefits, you won’t receive anything.
 If your income and assets fall below the threshold, the amount you receive depends on your financial resources.
-So, people with lower incomes will receive more in benefits than those with higher incomes and more assets.
+So, people with lower incomes will receive more benefits than those with higher incomes and more assets.
 However, the formula for calculating SSI benefits is complicated.
 A lawyer can review your case and give you a better estimate of how much you could receive in SSI benefits.

 Can You Receive SSDI and SSI Benefits at the Same Time?